davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

     141             Euro+ Shopping Ch  715738.98
     ```

 10. List the product number, product name, and customer name such that the customer has never ordered that product.
 Order by customer name then product code.
+You should get 10,888 rows.

     ```
     productCode  productName                            customerName